fedspendingtransparency/openbeta/_concepts/search-functionality.md

     description: "Key Feature:"
     features:
       - description: This option refreshes search results based on filters you choose.
-    disclaimer_text: this demo is for consideration purposes and is not indicative of a final design
+    disclaimer_text: This demo is the first phase only and not indicative of the final design.
     image: /assets/img/filters.png
     image_alt_text: The live filters feature allows users to further refine search results after they are returned without reloading the page.
     below_image_content: What do you think of the Live Filters option?